 Aging is a big factor that can influence your skin texture.
-With age, the skin becomes thinner and is prone to damages caused by external factors like sunlight and the environment (1).
+With age, the skin becomes thinner and lax and is prone to damages caused by external factors like sunlight and the environment (1).
 Moreover, the sebaceous glands produce less oil, causing dryness, wrinkles, and fine lines.
 All these factors change the skin texture.

 In other words, it is the genetic makeup of your skin that regulates how your skin will age, whether your skin will have acne and wrinkles or not, to what extent your skin will sag, etc.